-a) Smoke shall be passed along the entire perimeter of the work opening edges, approximately 1.5 inches (40 mm) outside the cabinet.
+a) Visible aerosol or mist shall be passed along the entire perimeter of the work opening edges, approximately 1.5 inches (40 mm) outside the cabinet.
 Particular attention should be paid to corners and vertical edges.

 - b) Reported values shall be:

 - name of test (work opening edge retention test); and

 - pass or fail.